 airbags in some cases.
 This is being used as a temporary fix, swapping

 older airbags that have likely degraded with fresh iterations, in a move that lowers the risk of a defective deployment.
 These airbags too will have to be

 Car manufacturers – including Toyota, Lexus, Subaru, Mazda, BMW and Honda – have

 confirmed they made like-for-like replacements in a fraction of

 cars.
-Fiat Chrysler Automobiles confirms Chrysler, Dodge and Jeep cars replace the airbags with iterations from a different manufacturer.
+Fiat Chrysler Automobiles confirms airbags in Chrysler, Dodge and Jeep cars are being replaced with iterations from a different manufacturer.

 But most other car companies chose not to share

 this information with the public when we asked.